XVIML/diandian/README.md

 ![DRVIExample_PlayCode](https://user-images.githubusercontent.com/9141129/193714957-97e855ee-7018-4cf9-aec5-6380d36eb1d2.png)

 Whish you like it.

-Any suggestions are welcomed.
+And any suggestions are welcomed.